Armenia–Azerbaijan relations in the Eurovision Song Contest: Armenian postcard controversy and aftermath

-In protest of the decision, multiple photographs of We Are Our Mountains were displayed during the presentation of voting results from Armenia; one was displayed on a video screen at Yerevan's Republic Square in the background, and another was displayed on the back of a clipboard that the Armenian voting presenter Sirusho was reading results from.
-Despite the controversy, 1,065 Armenians voted for the Azerbaijani entry, enough to give the country a single point.
+In protest of the decision, AMPTV displayed multiple photographs of We Are Our Mountains during the presentation of voting results from Armenia; one was displayed on a video screen at Yerevan's Republic Square in the background, and another was displayed on the back of a clipboard that its spokesperson Sirusho was reading results from.
+Despite the controversy, 1,065 Armenians voted for the Azerbaijani entry, and Armenia awarded Azerbaijan one point.
 A total of 43 Azerbaijanis voted for the Armenian entry.